judithsanchez/scoutly/docs/database-architecture.md

 2. **Encrypted Tunnel**: Cloudflare tunnel provides TLS encryption
 3. **No Direct Exposure**: Database port not directly exposed to internet
 4. **Access Control**: Only authenticated applications can connect
+5. **API-Only Access**: The client never connects directly to the database

 ## Raspberry Pi Setup

 The Pi runs MongoDB in Docker with:

 - Authentication enabled (`--auth` flag)
 - Bound to all interfaces (`--bind_ip_all`)
 - Data persistence via Docker volumes